schumannl00/Segment_App/README.md

 - NIfTI files from DICOM data
 - Segmentation label maps
 - STL files for 3D printing
 - A `decoder.json` file mapping the, for the segmentation, renamed files to the original ones.

+##Json examples

 ## Explanation for certain choices